Can You Leave Propane Tank outside in Winter

 If you leave your propane tank outside in winter, be aware that the damp areas that are created by rain and snow can cause rusting on the actual tank itself.
 Keep an eye out for any rusty sections or tears in the metal so you can take appropriate measures to protect it from corrosion.

-Make sure to keep all of your outdoor equipment safe and secure during winter by storing them indoors if possible.
+Make sure to keep all of your outdoor equipment safe and secure during winter by storing them outdoors in a dry, sheltered place if possible.
 Clean off any ice build-up around the propane tanks before storage in order to avoid water getting inside and causing damage over time.

 Finally, always remember to turn off your gas before leaving a propane tank unattended.